icn-navigator/Documentation/Standards/Git Contribution Guidelines.md

 ## Rule 1 - Don't commit directly to main

 Before implementing something in code, think about what "unit of work" is being implemented.
 Typically this will be a subtask derived from a user story (or even a user story itself, depending on how large it is), for example: "user authentication" or "map filtering".
-Once you have thought about the exact feature you intend to implement, create a *feature branch* for it in your local repository (e.g. login-page).
+Once you have thought about the exact feature you intend to implement, create a *feature branch* for it in your local repository (e.g. `feature/login-page`).
 - Feel free to commit as much as needed to this new feature branch!
 (Using the format listed in *Rule 4*)
 - This should keep main stable and conflict free
+- Ensure the feature branch name is prefixed with `feature`

 ## Rule 2 - Use pull requests